cra-proto/gst-hst-business/README.md

 - [Github Canada.ca page template](https://github.com/cra-proto/gst-hst-business/blob/main/en/page_template-e.html)
 - [Github Canada.ca page template \(Jekyll\)](https://github.com/cra-proto/gst-hst-business/blob/main/en/page_template_jekyll-en.html)

-## Github update procedures:
+## Update procedures:
-- Test development files will be have **"_proto#"** appended to the end of the file name.
+- Test development files will be have `_proto#` appended to the end of the file name.
-- Changes will be committed by **create a new branch** and then performing a pull request to merge the content.
+- Changes will be committed by `create a new branch` and then performing a pull request to merge the changed content.
 - Updates should have comments identifying the change.
-- Any path structure changes should be communicated to those updating the repo.
+- Any repository path structure changes should be communicated to all indivdual updating the repository.
 ---

 ## Deleted files list